Welcome to Holly Lisle’s How To Revise Your Novel!

 In Real Life, you already know what to look for, how to find it, and how to fix it when you find it.
 This is Training For Real Life, where you learn what to look for, how to find it, and how to fix it, and in order to make each step clear and clean and simple to understand, we have to go through them one at a time, have you find them in your manuscript, and have you plan out your fixes, and work through a few fixes on worksheets so that you’re sure you know what to do.
 Step by step.

 So just this once, you’re going to be doing heavy backtracking in your book.
-You’re going to be working from the biggest problems to the smallest ones, because when you figure out where the big problems are, you know that you bigger issues.
+You’re going to be working from the biggest problems to the smallest ones, because when you figure out where the big problems are, you know that you can fix those bigger issues.

 If you didn’t realize the process you’re going to be following over the next several months is not the way you’ll do it once you know all the techniques, you could get pretty frustrated.
 Pretty tired.
 Really sick of your book.